Bank Mandiri: Merger and later history

+The current logo of Bank Mandiri, used since October 2016 with slogan.

 In 1998, the government merged BBD, BDN, BankExim and Bapindo to create Bank Mandiri to restructurize some state-owned banks to manage impacts of financial crisis at the time.
 Bank Mandiri was established on 2 October 1998, and the merged banks operated effectively as a single bank starting on 31 July 1999.
 The name Mandiri (Indonesian for "self-reliant" or "independent") was coined by President B. J. Habibie during his presidency, with the hope that the bank could become a self-reliant bank and encourage the people, especially who need microfinancing, to also become self-reliant.

 In 2004, the bank opened a branch in Dili, East Timor and a representative office in Shanghai, China.